deeptho/neumodvb/docs/troubleshooting.md

   be on a filesystem with plenty of room as a single recording can be several Gigabytes in size.

   * The locations where live buffers will be stored, by default: `~/neumo/live`.
-Live buffers store the audio and video of the currently viewed service(s) to allow pausing and timeshift.
+Live buffers store the audio and video of the currently viewed service(s) to allow pausing and time shift.
 The *cannot* be turned off.
   This too needs to  be on a file system with plenty of room.

  It may not be a good idea to keep the live and recording folder in your home directory.
 Instead you may want to store them in a separate filesystem.
 This way, you can backup them separately from your regular files.

 * NeumoDVB logs a log of debug and error messages to its log file.
-The log file location can be configured by editing `neumo.xml`, which contains the path of the actual logfile, and also allows turning on or off various classes of of debug messages (google for Log4CXX to understand this file).
+The log file location can be configured by editing `neumo.xml`, which contains the path of the actual log file, and also allows turning on or off various classes of of debug messages (google for Log4CXX to understand this file).
 By default, log files are stored in `/tmp/`.
 In case of problems, these files can grow quite big.
 So if you experience strange problems, check that the /tmp file system has sufficient space.